 If your symptoms still persist, it is more than likely you had a concussion and are now dealing with the symptoms, a diagnosis known as Post Concussion Syndrome (PCS).
-A neurologist on LinkedIn who specializes in Concussion and PCS wrote this past week about how hundreds of patients who come to her clinic have been seen by various doctors, such as the ER, PCP and even psychiatrist, and have not been diagnosed, or have been misdiagnosed.
-Therefore, these individuals never obtain the needed treatment to help them regain their life.
+A neurologist who specializes in Concussion and PCS wrote this week about how hundreds of patients who come to her clinic have been seen by various doctors, such as ER doctors, PCPs, and even psychiatrists, and have not been diagnosed or have been misdiagnosed.
+Therefore, these individuals never obtain treatment to help them regain their life.

-After the Boston Marathon, I wrote a press release about the effects of blast injury, and how over 20,000 people within 1/4 mile of the blast site have had a Concussion and they don’t know it.
+After the Boston Marathon, I wrote a press release about the effects of blast injury, and how over 20,000 people within a quarter-mile of the blast site may have had a Concussion without knowing it.
 The event was so awful, and the first responders took care of the physical injuries.
-Then months later, psychologists helped with the PTSD from the trauma.
-Yet, the symptoms of PCS are still not recognized by the individual, or being treated.
+Then months later, psychologists helped with PTSD from the trauma.
+Yet the symptoms of PCS are still not recognized by the individual or being treated.

 Now, two years later on the local news, a woman was featured about her concussion directly from the blast of the Boston Marathon.
 What about the other 19,999 people who were also injured?

-If you’re lucky enough to be injured in any of the above situations that involve insurance companies, such as work related injuries, your medical expenses more than likely will be covered.
-To ensure this it is important that you find an attorney who specializes in brain injury, specifically concussion.
+If you’re lucky enough to be injured in any of the above situations that involve insurance companies, such as work-related injuries, your medical expenses more than likely will be covered.
+To make sure, find an attorney who specializes in brain injury and specifically concussion.
 Some advertise, while others are on the internet.
-I’ve written an entire chapter in Coping with Concussion and Mild Traumatic Brain Injury on how to select the appropriate lawyer and what questions to ask.
-Also, there is a chapter on what diagnostic neurological test you will need to prove that you have had a concussion.
+I’ve written a chapter in Coping with Concussion and Mild Traumatic Brain Injury on how to select the appropriate lawyer, what questions to ask, and which diagnostic neurological test you will need to prove that you have had a concussion.

 If this is the case, I want you to know there is hope of resolving these ongoing symptoms and regaining your life again.
-I want you to know there is help and hope, because for every symptom there is a method or treatment from conventional, complementary and alternative.
+I want you to know there is help and hope, because for every symptom there is a method or treatment from conventional to complementary to alternative.
 You don’t have to continue to suffer.
-There is a Way®!